Shares (in Limited Companies)

 You can buy and sell shares through Stockbrokers, either directly or through a bank or building society.
 Because there are so many different types of shares, Stockbrokers generally offer three types of service for you to choose from:

-For help with shares contact our team.
+For help and advice with shares contact our team.

 People hold shares for many different reasons.
 You may have bought them, inherited them or received them from companies who issued them to their customers following privatisation.

-Shares are generally acquired without people knowing all there is to know about the way they are taxed, the amount of risk involved and whether they are a good investment in each persons particular circumstances.
+Shares generally are acquired without people knowing all there is to know about the way they are taxed, the amount of risk involved and whether they are a good investment in each persons particular circumstances.

 For example, are they as tax efficient as they could be, are they giving you the income or growth you need, are you happy to have money invested in say one company, would you prefer a wider spread for your investments?